worktips/worktips-lite-wallet/README.md

 ## Features

+- Lite
-- CPU miner support (set core number)
+- CPU miner
-- Remote node syncing
+- Remote node sync
-- No local blockchain files
+- No local blockchain storing
+- Send Worktips
-- Transfer WTIP
+- Receive Worktips
 - Address book
 - CSV export
-- Full transactions history
+- Transactions history
+- Open wallet
+- Backup wallet
-- Open/backup wallets
+- Import keys
-- Import/export wallet keys
+- Export keys
 - Create wallet
 - Encrypt wallet

+## How to use (tested on Windows 7/10 - 32/64 bit)

+**1. Backup your CLI wallet file (create a copy for safety)** **2.
+Start Worktips lite wallet for Windows and open your wallet file** **3.
+Synchronize with the network**
+**4. Use**

 ## How to compile